the italian baroque

 people, terms, and concepts: Counter-Reformation, planar recession, diagonal recession, closed composition, open composition, 'pomp and splendor' Baroque, 'humble realist' Baroque, multimedia, tenebrism, foreshortening

 The Counter-Reformation: By the mid-1550s, the Protestant movement was so powerful that the Catholic church felt the need to respond, so they formed a committee called the Council of Trent to study the problem and come up with a solution.
-The Council reasserted the importance of art as a way of educating the (largely illiterate) public about religion, and specifically recommended that artists should make their works less ‘confusing’ and more emotional (more expressive), both in order to communicate more clearly and to appeal to more people.
+The Council reasserted the importance of art as a way of educating the (largely illiterate) public about religion, and specifically recommended that artists should make their works less ‘confusing’ and more emotional (more expressive), both in order to communicate more powerfully and to appeal to more people.
 This decree was a major factor leading to the development of the Baroque style in Italy, which differs from the Renaissance style as follows:

 • Renaissance art appeals to reason where Baroque art appeals to emotion